Punishment and the state based on Australian law

 Sign up to view the full document!

-Discuss the possible advantages and disadvantages of home detention.
 Advantages of home detention include: flexibility, cost-effectiveness as it is a cheaper alternative to Prison.
 To the contrary, there are a number of issues and concerns that arise as a result of privatizing gaols.
 They include: prisoners serve increased sentence, don’t accommodate costly prisoners, can led to loss of investment of local communities when they close down as they are operated on a contractual basis, they are more violent because of low staffing level, prisoners can be separated from family, encourage corruption, and have zero cost sharing advantages (Roberts, Julian V, 2004).
 Explain why community correction orders may be a more suitable sentence option for non-dangerous offenders than a sentence of time in gaol.
+Community correction orders may be a more suitable sentence option for non-dangerous offenders than a sentence of time in gaol because of the following reasons; they offer an opportunity of promoting the community’s best interests as well as those of the offender; with this the offenders continue performing their normal activities such as meeting family obligations and employment.

 Sign up to view the full document!